-The Group, comprising of the Company, Phoenicia Hotel Company Limited and Phoenicia Malta Limited, which provide cross intra-group guarantees and are managed as a combined entity, has prepared projections for the upcoming 12 months and beyond, based on historical financial information and forecasts, as well as realistic assumptions to assess the financial situation.
-The Group is at an advanced stage of negotiations with the Bank of Valletta to obtain further finance and amendments to existing loan facilities including a moratorium on capital and interest repayments, as well as other easing in support of the working capital and liquidity requirements of the Company.

-In preparing its projections the Group has considered cost cutting measures and has considered prudent timing and recovery of business whilst retaining the hotel prepared to receive business at the right opportunity whilst also continuing with the completion of the Spa as per plan.
+The Group, comprising of the Company, Phoenicia Hotel Company Limited and Phoenicia Malta Limited, which provide cross intra-group guarantees and are managed as a combined entity, has prepared projections for the upcoming 12 months and beyond, based on historical financial information, forecasts, as well as realistic assumptions to assess the financial situation.
+In preparing its projections the Group has considered prolonged cost cutting measures and has also considered prudent timing and constant recovery of business.
+Further mitigations are also available to management against unforeseen developments including effecting further cost cutting measures that can be put in place.

-Further mitigations are available to management against unforeseen developments including effecting further cost cutting measures that can be put in place.
-Notwithstanding this, in the current prevailing circumstance of the COVD-19 pandemic, management considers that material uncertainties exist that may cast significant doubt on the Company's ability to continue as a going concern.
-The material uncertainties identified by the Directors are, obtaining further finance, notwithstanding the advanced stage of negotiations with the bank, the duration of current restrictions on global travel imposed by governments and the potential longer-term impact thereof on customer behaviour, and the duration of the government's business assistance schemes which are currently by way of wage supplements and deferral of taxes as well as government backed loan facilities.
+Notwithstanding this, in the current prevailing circumstances of the Covid-19 pandemic, management considers a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+The material uncertainty identified by the Directors is the length of the recovery period leading to normality which is impacted by the duration of restrictions on global travel imposed by governments and the potential longer-term impact thereof on customer behaviour.